Module scenariogeneration.xodr.links

 ----------

-name (str): name of the junctiongroup
+The name of the junction group.

-junction_type (JunctionGroupType): type of junction
+The type of the junction group.

 Attributes